wolfwood/wolfwood.github.io/_posts/2013-06-20-interface-fidelity.md

 ![Quantization Error](http://upload.wikimedia.org/wikipedia/commons/2/22/Quanterr.png)

 Regardless of encoding method, given enough bits (upping bits per sample or sample rate) we can arbitrarily bound the error.
+This is the marvelous hermineutic of the digital: it maintains that given enough bits, nothing lies outside itself.

 Writing a library, Operating System, etc. that offers an interface can present comparable fidelity issues.
 There is the source interface